Mushroom-Onion Stuffed Turkey Recipe

 - 4. Just before baking, loosely stuff turkey with 4 cups stuffing.
 Place remaining stuffing in a greased 8-in. baking dish; refrigerate until ready to bake.
 Skewer turkey openings; tie drumsticks together.
 Place breast side up on a rack in a roasting pan.
 Brush with melted butter.

-- 5. Bake, uncovered, at 325° for 3-1/2 to 4 hours or until a meat thermometer reads 180° for the turkey and 165° for the stuffing, basting occasionally with pan drippings.
+- 5. Bake, uncovered, at 325° for 3-1/2 to 4 hours or until a thermometer reads 180° for the turkey and 165° for the stuffing, basting occasionally with pan drippings.
 Cover loosely with foil if turkey browns too quickly.

 - 6. Bake additional stuffing, covered, for 20 minutes.
 Uncover; bake 20 minutes longer or until lightly browned.
 Cover turkey and let stand for 20 minutes before removing stuffing and carving turkey.
 If desired, thicken pan drippings for gravy.
 Yield: 14 servings (9 cups stuffing).